vik-s/quartz/content/projects/newsletter/short form/Framework for Presentations.md

 Over the last 13+ years of working in engineering, I have seen hundreds of presentations given by people all over the world.
 The best presentations I have seen often have a simple structure to them.

-In this article, I have distilled my observations into a dead simple framework to make engineering presentations that people will actually listen to.
+In this article, I have distilled my observations into a simple framework to make engineering presentations that people actually listen to.

-I call it the "Why-What-How" framework.
+I call it the "Why-What-How" framework and here is how it works.

-The basic idea behind it is to lead the listener along by addressing their most important questions first, and then predicting thier

 ### The WHY

 The first thing you mention in your technical presentation is WHY you are talking about it in the first place.